ansman/auto-dagger/src/doc/docs/about/how-it-works.md

 ## `EagerInitializer`
 `EagerInitializer` is the container for all `Initializable` that should be eagerly initialized.
-It's provided into the `@Singleton` component and accepts a set of all the initializables.
+It's provided into the `@Singleton` component, and accepts a set of all the initializables.

-When calling `initialize` it will call `initialize` on each object in turn.
+Calling `EagerInitializer.initialize` calls `initialize` on each object in turn.

 Any exceptions are rethrown, but only after all objects have been initialized.
+If multiple objects throw, then subsequent exceptions are added as suppressed exceptions.

 ## `DeagerInitializer`
 `DeagerInitializer` is the [AndroidX Startup](https://developer.android.com/topic/libraries/app-startup) initializer